Physicists revamp the first law of thermodynamics

 “Because the first law of thermodynamics is so widely used,” Barbhuiya said, “we hope that scientists from a wide range of fields will be able to use our results.”

 For example, it can be useful for studying low-temperature plasmas — which are important for etching in the semiconductor and circuit industry — as well as other fields like chemistry and quantum computing.
-It could also help astronomers study the evolution of galaxies over time.
+It might also help astronomers study the evolution of galaxies over time.

 Groundbreaking research related to Cassak and Barbhuiya is being conducted in PHASMA, the PHAse Space MApping experiment, at the WVU Center for Experimental, Theoretical, and Integrated Computational Plasma Physics KINetic.